-Alpine/Italian spruce (also picea excelsa) is similar in tone, but varies in appearance in that it is a little more pink/tan in color (though still basically white).
+Alpine/Italian spruce (also Picea excelsa) is similar in tone but varies in appearance in that it is a little pinker/tan in color (though still basically white).
 Finally, there is Ukrainian spruce from the Caucasus and Carpathian mountains that surround the Black sea; this wood has a very creamy, white appearance and often has wider grain than the other European spruces.
 Tops made of this material are quite stiff and offer a slightly brighter, glassier tap tone than the other European spruces.
 Some will be drawn to compare Ukrainian spruce to Adirondack spruce.
 It is slightly less expensive than the other European spruces but the best tops offer the same rich tone.

 Backs and Sides

 The soundboard is the main sound-producing component of the guitar and the choice of tonewood, along with the way the top is braced and thicknessed, has the greatest bearing on the overall tone of the guitar.
 The back and sides are said to act as a “filter and amplifier” of the tone produced by the top.
 The back and sides can remove or emphasize various frequencies produced by the top, coloring the tone and affecting factors such as tonal balance, volume, attack, and projection.